Establishing a Distance Education Certificate or Degree Program

 - Faculty members who wish to develop a new certificate program to be offered via distance education must follow existing procedures for traditional certificate program development which includes approval by the University Courses and Curriculum Committee.

-- Notify the Office of Distance Education.
+- Notify the Extended Campus.

 The Process for Notification of a New Distance Education Certificate or Licensure Program to UNC-GA